-Exploring Algebra Review Questions from Underground Mathematics I came across some Coordinate Geometry questions I really like and yesterday spending a day with the very talented writing team and my fellow Underground Mathematics Champions we explored Straight Line Pairs, a question with much scope for exploration and possible methods of solution.
+Exploring Algebra Review Questions from Underground Mathematics I came across some Coordinate Geometry questions I really like and was fortunate to spend time with the very talented writing team and my fellow Underground Mathematics Champions exploring Straight Line Pairs, a question with much scope for exploration and possible methods of solution.

 This task worked very well with able Year 11 students as did these other questions.
 It is possible to create pdf files for a collection of questions, see Saving Favourite Resources, one of Underground Mathematics’ How To Videos.
 (See the tutorials page I have in the Underground Maths series of pages – a work in progress).